lczm/as/README.md

 # As

 This is a toy programming language mostly built for fun.
 The repository contains an interpreter to run 'as' code.
+Performance itself is not very fast as this is a tree-walking interpreter.

 ## Build
 ```bash